 root.right = newNode(3)

 Time Complexity:O(n) where n is number of nodes in given binary tree.

-- Find the closest leaf in a Binary Tree
+- Find the node with minimum value in a Binary Search Tree

 - Write a Program to Find the Maximum Depth or Height of a Tree